lovelyncp/ALPHA-Unity-Project/README.md

 # IMPORTANT NOTE READ FIRST
 **The WebGL github pages works better on Google Chrome browser instead of Firefox.**
-**When you open the WebGL github page on Chrome, the game will start but you will get an ERROR if so, simply click "OK" and refresh the page**
+**When you open the WebGL github page on Chrome, the game will start and you may get an ERROR if so, simply click "OK" and refresh the page**

 # Unity Project ALPHA
 Unity gane project assignment for interactive multimedia